Marketing is getting tougher.

 - Your company name and logo (see the “Branding Your Slides” section below for more on that).

 - Your company URL

+- The “Table of Contents."
 This is where you lay out exactly what attendees can expect.
-In bullet points, list the learning outcomes of the webinar — this is how you expand and get specific on the “promise” of the webinar title.
+In bullet points, list the learning outcomes of the webinar.
+This is how you expand and get specific on the “promise” of the webinar title.

-Instead, assure them that you're there to give them something first, and that 90% of the webinar will be about fulfilling the title promise, not opening wallets.
+Instead, assure them that you're there to give them something first.
+Be clear that 90% of the webinar will be about fulfilling the title promise, not opening wallets.

 You will earn the right to make your pitch by delivering on the value your attendees came for.

 Also mention Q&A time, which should be towards the end.
 Assure attendees that the webinar won't just be a lecture, but a conversation.

 This is where many hosts run into trouble.
 It can be tempting to blather on about yourself, listing your accomplishments and “sharing your journey.”

 Stating your qualifications is key, and journey-sharing is crucial to making a connection.
 But too much of either will turn people off.
 Keep this part short and sweet.
 Remember that most of your attendees are patiently waiting for you to deliver on the promise.

 So, in as few words as possible, make the case that your advice is worth taking.
 Then move on.